What Children Actually Absorb From Screen Time (And What You Can Do About It)

 When a child watches a BST episode about Jaxon learning that his attention determines what he finds — not the other way around — they're not just hearing a story.
 They're practicing sustained attention.
 The medium is the message.

-What Parents Can Do Today
+What You Can Do Right Now

 You don't need to eliminate screens.
 You need to curate them with the same care you'd use choosing a school.